How Does Car Insurance Work in Ontario?

 - Accident benefits.
 Covers the cost of medical expenses and any ongoing treatments you might need as you recover from an injury caused by a collision involving your car.
 It will also provide income replacement if you’re unable to work while you recover.

 - Third-party liability.
-Covers the costs when someone outside your vehicle is injured or killed, or property is damaged as a result of an accident involving your car, up to $200,000.
+Covers the costs when someone outside your vehicle is injured or killed, or property is damaged because of an accident involving your car, up to $200,000.
 Note: Liability claims often run into the millions of dollars, especially if someone is hurt in a collision.
 Most Ontario drivers opt to upgrade third-party liability coverage to cover $1 million or more.

 - Direct compensation.
 Pays to repair damage to your vehicle and any belongings in it after an accident that isn’t your fault.